Tnkln99/ZeroTrois/README.md

 # ZeroTrois
 ZeroTrois engine is the continuation of https://github.com/Tnkln99/Engine_03.
-All the applications that I developped with my engine "ZeroTrois".
+All of these applications that I will present down below ( you can find their code in this repo ) is developped with "ZeroTrois".
 Graphics part of the engine uses Vulkan Api, it has prewritten rendering systems that waits the application to add entities to render.
-All the apps that is written uses ECS that I implemented in the engine.
+All the apps uses ECS that I implemented in the engine.

 ## 1) Boid Simulation